ahmsay/Solidvessel/README.md

 2. Use your favorite IDE.

 ## Test It With Postman
-You can import <b>online-shopping-app.postman_collection.json</b> file in Postman to use the API.
+You can import <b>online-shopping-app.postman_collection.json</b> file in Postman to test the application.